 The veteran must have served at least 90 days of active military, naval or air service, with at least one day taking place during a recognized period of war.
 The VA recognizes the following wartime periods:

-- Mexican Border Period: May 9, 1916 – April 5, 1917, for Veterans who served in Mexico, on its borders or adjacent waters
+- Mexican Border Period: May 9, 1916 – April 5, 1917, for Veterans who served in Mexico, on its borders or on adjacent waters

 - World War I: April 6, 1917 – November 11, 1918